Today, a strange bridge. The University of

 masterpiece, the Brooklyn Bridge.
 But the wildest

 Roebling bridge never got built.
-Joseph Tarr and
+Joel Tarr and

 Stephen Fenves tell about Roebling's Tripartite